JamesWoolfenden/learn-terraform/docs/style-guide.md

 2. One file resource per resource, except when resources are tightly coupled - e.g. policies & roles, security group and rules.
 3. File names reflect resource name.
 4. Install and use pre-commit hooks.
-5. Use terraform-docs and maintain a readme in each module, and or a usage.md.
+5. Use terraform-docs and maintain a readme in each module.
 6. Each module should have a test module in this repo.
 7. Ensure that you tag of know good versions.
 8. PRs to use names like feature-_and fix-_.